-Even if a legal will exists and there is a trust, part or all of an estate will still have to go through probate court.
-Probate is mandated by Ohio law depending on what type of assets are owned by the decedent.
+Even if a legal will exists and there is a trust, part or all of an estate still have to go through probate court.
+Probate is mandated by Ohio law for certain types of assets owned by the decedent.

-Assets that have to go through the probate process include:
+Assets that generally have to go through the probate process include: